-Participating on insurance panels means accepting the “managed care” of insurance companies who pay me a significantly reduced fee and dictate the length and the quality of the services I could provide to you.
-In my experience, insurance panels ask me to put their needs for fewer sessions ahead of what you and I determine might be right for you.
-Frequently, they ask me to terminate my work before a patient feels finished with our work together.
+In some cases, insurance panels are still paying their behavioral health provider panel the same fees that they paid in the 1980's when "managed care" first arrived on the scene.
+In my experience, insurance panels ask me to put their needs for fewer sessions ahead of what you and I determine might be in your best interest.
+Frequently, they may ask me to terminate my work before a patient has met their goals for treatment.

 Since a third party is involved, it is impossible to guarantee that my work with you is confidential.
 Confidentiality is important to this work so that my patients feel that they have a safe place to confide your innermost feelings.